DaveAuld/MontyHallSim_python/README.md

 `-o, --output`    This flag will turn on individual round output on the display, hidden by default.
 `-r, --round ROUNDS`  This parameter will set the number of rounds to ROUNDS.
 Default is 1000.

+Threaded Version - The threaded version has the following additional parameter;
+`-t, --threads THREADS` This parameter will set the number of threads to THREADS.
+Default is CPU Logical Cores.

+Multiprocess Version - The multiprocess version has the following additional parameter;
+`-p, --procs PROCS` This parameter will set the number of processes in the pool to PROCS.
+Default is CPU Logical Cores.

 For the default, with no command line options set, the output will look as follows;

 ```Monty Hall Simulator, 3 boxes.